Bylaws

 An Administrator Member shall not have the right to vote and shall be ineligible to hold office.

-SECTION 4.12 - Candidate Member
+SECTION 4.10 - Fellow-In-Training Member

-A physician who is engaged on a full-time basis in an Association of University Professors in Ophthalmology Fellowship Compliance Committee compliant fellowship shall be eligible to apply for the status of Candidate-in-Training.
-An individual is eligible for the category of Candidate-in-Training for the duration of the fellowship program plus two years for a total not to exceed four years.
-Applicants for the Candidate-in-Training category will be reviewed and considered by the Membership Committee with confirmation by the Board of Directors.
-Admission as a Candidate-in-Training does not waive any requirement, including maintaining active and unrestricted licensure, necessary for any category of membership.
+An individual is eligible for the category of Fellow-in-Training for the duration of the fellowship program plus two years for a total not to exceed three years.
+Admission as a Fellow-in-Training does not waive any requirement, including maintaining active and unrestricted licensure, necessary for any category of future membership.

-SECTION 4.12.2 - International Candidate-In-Training
+SECTION 4.11 - International Fellow-In-Training Member

-A physician who is engaged on a full-time basis in a fellowship for international physicians consisting of a two year preceptorship with an Active AAPOS Member, International Member, or Emeritus Member, or a program of fellowship training in pediatric ophthalmology and/or strabismus of at least six months under the direction of an Active AAPOS Member, International Member, or Emeritus Member, shall be eligible to apply for the status of International Candidate-in-Training.
-An individual is eligible for the category of International Candidate-in-Training for the duration of the fellowship program plus one year for a total not to exceed three years.
-Applicants for the International Candidate-in-Training category will be reviewed and considered by the Membership Committee with confirmation by the Board of Directors.
-Admission as an International Candidate-in-Training does not waive any requirement necessary for any category of membership.
+A physician who is engaged on a full-time basis in a fellowship for international physicians consisting of a two-year preceptorship with an AAPOS Member, International Member, or Emeritus Member, or a program of fellowship training in pediatric ophthalmology and/or strabismus of at least six months under the direction of an AAPOS Member, International Member, or Emeritus Member.
+An individual is eligible for the category of International Fellow-In-Training for the duration of their training program plus two years for a total not to exceed three years.
+Admission as an International Fellow-In-Training does not waive any requirement, including maintaining active and unrestricted licensure, necessary for any category of future membership.

-SECTION 4.13 - Resident Member
+SECTION 4.12 - Provisional Member

-SECTION 4.15 - Approval for Membership at Annual Meeting
+SECTION 4.13 - Approval for Membership at Annual Meeting

-SECTION 4.16 - Loss of Membership and Other Sanctions; Reinstatement
+SECTION 4.14 - Loss of Membership and Other Sanctions; Reinstatement

 1. A member shall lose his or her membership for becoming delinquent in the payment of dues for more than six (6) months, or for the failure to maintain an active and unrestricted license or certificate, as applicable, to practice his or her profession.
-For purposes of this subsection, a license or certificate ceases to be active and unrestricted if it is in any manner and to any extent whatsoever revoked, conditioned, suspended, limited, qualified, subjected to the terms of probation or restricted by a court, department, board or administrative agency.
+For purposes of this subsection, a license or certificate ceases to be active and unrestricted if it is in any manner and to any extent whatsoever revoked, conditioned, suspended, limited, qualified, subjected to the terms of probation or restricted by a court, department, board, or administrative agency.

 2. A member shall lose his or her membership, or have his or her membership suspended, or shall be subject to a public or a private reprimand if he or she engages in ethical violations or other egregious conduct that would be generally unacceptable to the membership of the Association.
 Without limiting the foregoing, a final determination of a violation of the Code of Ethics of the American Academy of Ophthalmology shall be presumed to constitute an ethical violation for purposes of this subsection.

-3. A member of groups specified in sections 4.04-4.14 (excluding section 4.08, Honorary Members) is subject to loss of his or her membership, or have his or her membership suspended if he or she fails to continuously meet the eligibility requirements specified in the section granting them membership.
+3. A member of groups specified in sections 4.04-4.12 (excluding section 4.07, Honorary Members) is subject to loss of his or her membership, or have his or her membership suspended if he or she fails to continuously meet the eligibility requirements specified in the section granting them membership.

 4. In rare cases, a member also may be subject to termination or suspension by a 3/4 vote of the Board of Directors for actions that either are deleterious to the purposes of the Association, or are offensive to the dignity of the Association.

-5. In all matters arising under Section 4.12, the member shall receive at least fifteen (15) days' prior written notice of the proposed termination or suspension and the reasons for it, and shall be entitled to oppose the proposed termination or suspension in whole or in part by written submission to the Board of Directors, which must be received by the Association's Executive Vice President at least five (5) days before the effective date of the proposed termination or suspension.
+5. In all matters arising under Section 4.14, the member shall receive at least fifteen (15) days' prior written notice of the proposed termination or suspension and the reasons for it, and shall be entitled to oppose the proposed termination or suspension in whole or in part by written submission to the Board of Directors, which must be received by the Association's Executive Vice President at least five (5) days before the effective date of the proposed termination or suspension.
 Upon receipt of a timely written submission from the member, the effective date of the proposed termination or suspension or other sanction shall be stayed pending review by the Board of Directors of the submission, and its vote as to whether to affirm, vacate, or modify the proposed termination or suspension or other sanction.

 6. A favorable vote by 2/3 of the Board of Directors shall be required for reinstatement of a former member who has lost his or her membership.